MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5984.md

 ---
 title: Contract Invoicing - Test (report)
-description: See which service contracts are due for invoicing up to the date that you have specified.
+description: See which service contracts are due for invoicing up to the date that you specify.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf